List of United States Navy aircraft squadrons: Fleet Logistics Support (VR) squadrons

-The VR designator was first established in 1942 to designated "transport" or "air transport" or "fleet logistic air" squadrons.
+The VR designator was first established in 1942 to designate "transport" or "air transport" or "fleet logistic air" squadrons.
 From 1958 to 1976, it designated "fleet tactical support squadron"; from 1976 to the present, it designates "fleet logistics support squadron".
 Today, all fleet logistics support (VR) squadrons are U.S. Navy Reserve squadrons.

 Fleet logistics support squadrons operate Navy unique fleet essential airlift (NUFEA) on a worldwide basis to provide responsive, flexible, and rapidly deployable air logistics support required to sustain combat operations from the sea.
 During peacetime, squadrons provide air logistics support for all Navy commands as well as provide continuous quality training for mobilization readiness.
 All fleet logistics support (VR) squadrons are Navy Reserve squadrons with no counterparts in the regular Navy.
 They represent 100% of the Navy's medium and heavy intra-theater airlift, and operate year-round around the world, providing the critical link between deployed seagoing units and the USAF Air Mobility Command logistics hubs.
 VR-1 provides dedicated airlift support to the Office of the Secretary of the Navy, Chief of Naval Operations and Commandant of the Marine Corps.

 The headquarters of the Fleet Logistics Support Wing is based at Naval Air Station Joint Reserve Base Fort Worth, TX, but the squadrons of the wing are based across the country from the east coast to Hawaii.
 In addition to the VR squadrons, the Fleet Logistics Support Wing also operates an "executive transport detachment" with one C-37A based in Hawaii alongside the USAF's 65th Airlift Squadron which operates two C-37As.

 Note: The parenthetical (2nd), (3rd), or (second use), (third use), etc., appended to some designations in the table below are not part of the squadron designation system.
 They are added to indicate that the designation was used more than once during the history of U.S. Naval Aviation and which use of the designation is indicated.
 Absence indicates that the designation was used only once.